MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 title: Migrate Customer Data
 description: You can migrate existing customer data from an existing system to Business Central using RapidStart Services - or just enter it directly into the company.
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: 1799, 1807, 8632, 1800, 1340
-ms.date: 04/01/2021
+ms.date: 02/18/2022
 ms.author: edupont
-ms.openlocfilehash: 38e2062566d77d539b1280bdc4829f55bace386b
+ms.openlocfilehash: f339e5c878d64cb243c34c97f6711629389bfa0e
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: cdb57f14960f58b1d36a1b373fbf35dfed5fad9e
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 02/23/2022
-ms.locfileid: "6437482"
+ms.locfileid: "8335386"
 ---
 # <a name="migrate-customer-data"></a>Migrate Customer Data

 You can migrate existing customer data from an existing ERP system to [!INCLUDE[prod_short](includes/prod_short.md)] using the data migration tools of RapidStart Services.
 You can use Excel files as the data carrier.
 You can also manually move the data by entering it directly in the company.
+Alternatively, you can use the **Cloud Migration** guide help you move data.
+For more information, see [Migrate Data](/dynamics365/business-central/dev-itpro/administration/migrate-data) in the admin content.

 > [!NOTE]
 > Fields of type Blob cannot be exported/imported using Excel.